mermaid-js/mermaid-live-editor/README.md

 - Get a link to a viewer of the diagram so that you can share it with others.
 - Get a link to edit the diagram so that someone else can tweak it and send a new link back

 ## Live demo

 You can try out a live version [here](https://mermaid-js.github.io/mermaid-live-editor/).

 ## Setup

+[Volta](https://volta.sh) is used for managing node and yarn versions.

-This project is set up using [Yarn](https://classic.yarnpkg.com/en/docs/getting-started):
+This project is set up using [Yarn](https://classic.yarnpkg.com/en/docs/getting-started). :

 ```
 yarn install